-- Be flexible and carry out other associated duties as may arise, develop or be assigned in line with the broad remit of the position. - Maintain and improve competencies through continuous professional development. - Abide by all organisational policies, codes of conduct and practices. - Support and promote inclusion, diversity and equality of opportunity in the workplace. - Treat with confidentiality any personal, private or sensitive information about individual organisations, clients, staff and project data.
+• Be flexible and carry out other associated duties as may arise, develop or be assigned in line with the broad remit of the position.

+- Maintain and improve competencies through continuous professional development. - Abide by all organisational policies, codes of conduct and practices. - Support and promote inclusion, diversity and equality of opportunity in the workplace. - Treat with confidentiality any personal, private or sensitive information about individual organisations and or clients or staff and project data.